ccera-astro/pulsar_filterbank/README.md

 --prefix       Output file prefix.
 Default: ~ --rolloff      Enable roll-off correction
 --sky          Set sky frequency
+--integrator   Turn on integrator instead of IIR filter

 </pre>
 Appropriate pulsar parameters will be taken from a database of about 200 objects, included in this source package.